-- A résumé. - A written statement of career plans which includes how this option will enhance career plans. - · A written request from parents or guardians stating their agreement with the student's request. - An academic package, which includes a transcript, test scores, and attendance records.
+- A résumé. - A well written essay which explains their career plans and includes how this option will enhance career plans. - A written request from parents or guardians stating their agreement with the student's request. - An academic package, which includes a transcript, test scores, college/career readiness indicator, 4/5 year plan (available in Naviance), and attendance records.